 Glimmerglass State Park, Cooperstown, New York

 Located on Otsego Lake, near the upstate NY town of Cooperstown, Glimmerglass is a great spot for snowmobiling, hiking, snowshoeing, and cross-country skiing.
-Glimmerglass also draws anglers for the ice fishing.
-The campground’s Beaver Pond Loop, sites 38 through 43, is open year round.
+Glimmerglass also draws anglers for ice fishing.
+The campground’s Beaver Pond Loop, sites 38 through 43, is open year-round.
 Note that campsites in this loop are walk-up only after the regular camping season ends in October.

 Cooperstown is close to numerous snowmobile trails in the Catskills area if you want to get out for a nice long ride.